 A Brief Guide to Identifying High-Quality Asthma Information

-- Check the author’s credentials.
 Search the document for a medical credential and/or affiliation with a university.
 These mean that the information has probably been peer-reviewed (meaning, a panel of experts of similar academic standing has reviewed the information for accuracy.
 Some common abbreviations you may see indicating a medical professional include: MD (medical doctor), PhD (check out what their area of study was, but it’s likely this person knows how to research very well regardless!), RRT (Registered Respiratory Therapist), AE-C or CAE (Asthma Educator - Certified or Certified Asthma Educator), CRE (Certified Respiratory Educator), DPharm or PharmD (Doctor of Pharmacy/Pharmaceutical Sciences), OT (occupational therapist), PT (physical therapist), MPH (Master of Public Health), and so on!
 These abbreviations may vary a bit based on where you are from.
-In some cases, the article may be written by a person without any credentials, but are adequately cited and/or reviewed by a medical professional.
+In some cases, the article may be written by a person without any credentials but is adequately cited and/or reviewed by a medical professional.